oracle/adb-free/README.md

 ### How can I start Colima x86_64 Virtual Machine with minimum memory/cpu requirements ?

 > Note: Running x86_64 arch containers can have issues translating instructions for ARM.
-We give higher memory to the VM to avoid such issues.
+We give memory here to the VM to avoid such issues

 ```bash
 colima start --cpu 4 --memory 10 --arch x86_64